 If you are a prospective graduate student, deadlines for application to the OSU Graduate School are December 1st for the following Fall semester.

 See the Alumni page for some previous visitors to the lab.

 A Chicago native, Bryan Carstens earned a BA in English and a BS in Zoology from Michigan State University in 1998.
 He earned an MS in Zoology (under the direction of Barb Lundrigan) from Michigan State University in 2001 and a Ph D at the University of Idaho (under the direction of Jack Sullivan) in 2004.
 He was employed as at postdoc at the University of Michigan with Lacey Knowles from 2005-2007 and as an Assistant Professor in the Department of Biological Sciences at Louisiana State University from 2007-2012.
-He is currently an Associate Professor in the Department of Evolution, Ecology and Organismal Biology at The Ohio State University.
+He is currently a Professor in the Department of Evolution, Ecology and Organismal Biology at The Ohio State University.